SensitTechnologies/TestSuite/README.md

-# Sensit Technologies C# Test Suite & SDK
+# Sensit Technologies Test Suite
 This is a software suite for automating testing and calibration of sensors or instrumentation.
-It provides (1) integration with various types of test equipment and devices under test (DUT), (2) automatic gathering and recording of data, (3) basic calibration and data analysis, and (4) decreased time-to-market or time-in-production by providing thorough, accurate test results for R&D or manufacturing.
+It provides (1) integration with various types of test equipment and Devices Under Test (DUTs), (2) automatic gathering and recording of data, and (3) basic calibration and data analysis.

 ## Requirements
 The first iteration of the project will be a desktop app which automates testing